-- Salt.
+- Kosher Salt.
 Salt enhances the flavor of all the other ingredients

 How to Make Ermine Frosting

-Once it is thickened, the slurry is cooled to room temperature, before it is added to whipped butter.
-The frosting is whipped for about 8 minutes on medium-high speed until it is light and fluffy.
+Once it is thickened, cool the slurry to room temperature, before adding it to the whipped butter.
+Once the butter and slurry are combined, whip it for about 8 minutes on medium-high speed until it is light and fluffy.

 The flour slurry can be made the night before and chilled.
 Once it is thoroughly cooked, put it in a heatproof bowl, cover with plastic wrap, and chill.
 Before combining it with the whipped butter bring it to room temperature, warm it slightly over a pan of simmering water and stir until it becomes more fluid and is about 68-72°F.

-This frosting is so good, that if you have never made it before, I think it will become a new favorite.
+This frosting is so good and so easy to make, that if you've never made it before, I think it will become a new favorite.

 When assembling the cake reserve 1 cup of frosting for decorations, 1/4 cup for just eating straight with a spoon, and use 1-1/2 cups for the center of the cake.
 The frosting really is that good, that you might as well just set some aside for tasting.